Last Updated: November 23, 2024

 Ethan Miller/Getty Images

 Young's third album did not fare as well.
-"What's the Flavor" was released in 1993 and was considered a commercial failure, as neither the album nor any of its singles managed to chart.
+"What's the Flavor?" was released in 1993 and was considered a commercial failure, as neither the album nor any of its singles managed to chart.
 After the disappointing response, Young left Capitol records.
 He then joined an independent label, Overall Records, and released his fourth album, "Return of the 1 Hit Wonder," in 1997.
 The album produced two singles, "Madame Butterfly" and "On & Poppin."
-Both of the singles managed to chart in the number 25 and 23 positions, respectively, on the Hot Rap Songs chart.
+Both of the singles managed to chart in the #25 and #23 positions, respectively, on the Hot Rap Songs chart.

 In 2000, Young released "Ain't Goin' Out Like That," on his own record label, Young Man Moving Records.
-It was the first album of Young's to chart since "Brainstorm," ultimately making it to the number 85 spot on the Top R&B/Hip-Hop Albums chart.
-The next year, Young contributed the song "Deck the Halls" to the Disney television movie "Twas the Night."
+It was the first album of Young's to chart since "Brainstorm," ultimately making it to the #85 spot on the Top R&B/Hip-Hop Albums chart.
+The next year, he contributed the song "Deck the Halls" to the Disney television movie "Twas the Night."

 In 2005, Young appeared on the VH1 reality show "Celebrity Fit Club 3."
 He won the competition by losing more weight than any of his fellow competitors, including Tempestt Bledsoe, Chaz Bono, Kelly Le Brock, and Countess Vaughn.

-In 2007, he released his seventh album, "Adrenaline Flow."
-In 2009, Young released his eighth album, "Relentless."
-He also had a cameo role in the film "Up in the Air," playing himself.
+In 2007, he released his seventh album, "Adrenaline Flow," followed by "Relentless" in 2009.
+He also had a cameo in the film "Up in the Air," playing himself.

 Personal Life